 - Preferred equity.
 Investors provide an unsecured loan to the sponsor.
 The ROI is higher at 12-14%, but the risk is higher as well.

-Personally, I like preferred equity and joint venture equity more.
+Personally, I like joint venture equity more.
 The projected returns are higher.
 However the risk is higher as well.
 If the exit plan doesn’t work out, then the holding period will be longer and the return will most likely be lower than projected.
 You can read more about the different types of investments on RealtyShares’ blog.

 Example investment at RealtyShares